raunakkathuria/ai-augmented-sdlc/docs/presentation/slides.md

 ## Slide 19: Getting Started
 - **Title**: Applying This to Your Projects
 - **Content**:
-  - Setting up your repository
+  - Setting up your repository with main branch
-  - Creating initial documentation
+  - Creating docs/mvp branch for documentation
-  - Defining your phases
+  - Creating phase0/mvp branch for implementation
+  - Creating PRs and using squash merges
   - Crafting your first AI prompts
-- **Visual**: Step-by-Step Getting Started Guide
+- **Visual**: Step-by-Step Getting Started Guide with Branch Workflow

 ## Slide 20: Resources
 - **Title**: Further Resources